General Course Information

 We will discuss each assessment area in more detail during class.
 Rubrics and additional guidelines will be available as assignments are distributed.

-Deadline for final written work (take-home assessment) will be in May 2023 (precise date TBA).
+Final assessment will be in May 2024 (precise date TBA).
 Details will be announced via Moodle nearer the time.

-Grading for assignments, in-class participation, and take-home assessment will follow the grading criteria issued by the Department of Law: https://course.law.hku.hk/content/uploads/2020/12/law_programme_grade_descriptors.pdf
+Grading for assignments, in-class participation, and final assessment will follow the grading criteria issued by the Department of Law: https://course.law.hku.hk/content/uploads/2020/12/law_programme_grade_descriptors.pdf

 3.3 Grading Criteria